Hitachi Zosen Inova appointed by Cory to build the Riverside 2 Waste to Energy facility

-Following the Financial Close on the new Riverside 2 Energy from Waste facility, waste management business Cory Group has once again appointed Hitachi Zosen Inova to build a second energy recovery plant at its Belvedere site on the banks of the River Thames in East London.
+Following the Financial Close on the new Riverside 2 Waste to Energy facility, waste management business Cory Group has once again appointed Hitachi Zosen Inova to build a second energy recovery plant at its Belvedere site on the banks of the River Thames in East London.
 Once the new Riverside facility is operational in 2026, it will be able to treat c.650,000 tonnes of non-recyclable waste while generating around 61 MWe of electricity (net) – enough domestically-produced energy to power over 140,000 UK households each year.

 Construction will start in early January 2023, with the construction phase set to last nearly four years.
 The Riverside 2 facility was originally granted planning permission by a Development Consent Order in April 2020 and the plant’s owners have also secured an Environmental Permit to operate the plant ahead commercial operations which are set to start in 2026.

 “HZI is delighted to have been awarded our second EPC contract with Cory to build the Riverside 2 facility.
 We thank the Cory leadership team for again choosing HZI to build the second facility, and the great cooperation in developing the project.
 The location of this new plant is significant for HZI as it will be adjacent to the first Riverside facility, which has now been safely and successfully operating for over a decade,” said Fabio Dinale, VP Business Development at HZI.
-“The new Riverside 2 facility will provide London and South East England with urgently needed EfW capacity, diverting residual waste away from being landfilled and helping to generate more reliable baseload energy in the UK.”
+“The new Riverside 2 facility will provide London and South East England with urgently needed WtE capacity, diverting residual waste away from being landfilled and helping to generate more reliable baseload energy in the UK.”

 Dougie Sutherland, CEO of Cory, said: “I am delighted to be partnering with HZI once again to deliver this world class facility.
 We are making a significant investment to ensure that we process non-recyclable waste to the highest standards at a site that is enabled for carbon capture and hydrogen production.
 This facility is being built to deliver a world-class service for the communities, businesses and local authorities that really care about the environment.